The streetcar, named "The Hop," is expected to start operating later in 2018. It is NOT operational as of the last revision date of this guide.

 to places further from the route.

-Note: As in any large city, you should use due caution with your valuables, security, encountering people on the street4, and navigating the crosswalks (use extra caution at all intersections and cross only in designated crosswalks and obey walk signals).
-You need not be afraid, but be safe and enjoy your trip.
+Note: As in any large city, you should use due caution with your security, going about on the street4, and navigating the crosswalks (use extra caution at all intersections and cross only in designated crosswalks and obey walk signals).
+Be safe--and enjoy your trip.

 Philosophy: Milwaukee is more than just a set of destinations, but a truly